Paradoxxs/Cybersecurity/Scapy.md

-- Scapy is a python based Linux command-line tool for crafting, manipulating network packets and sniffing network traffic.
+- Scapy is a python based Linux command-line tool for crafting, manipulating network packets, port scanning and fully support [[IPv6]].

 PXE
 Leverage Scapy for packet crafting, when a request is detected by the sniffer, the malicious answer has a decent chance at wining a race against a distant server.
 The method of defending against DHCP is done by using a IDS sensor and smartly configured switches.